Paul Sherwen showing myself and my friends Edi Amin's castle in Kidepo Valley national Park

 The first Tour of Karamoja has 23 riders and it was a trip, no one will ever forget, riding into Kenya and then spending the night in a cattle krall with a mixture of Karamojong and Turkana warriors.
 Last October, it was more civilized, we had established a campground on the lands of the Tepeth people, just south of Moroto.
 Paul cared about the people, protecting the culture, land while creating opportunity that empowered the people. this past year, we had 63 riders and our goal for next year was to make the tour longer and hopefully attract over 100 riders.

-All those that were there, decided that to honor Paul we would build out the trail network across the region from Mt Elgon to Kidepo, and this year's Tour of Karamoja would be a multi day event
+All those that were there, decided that to honor Paul we would build out the trail network across the region from Mt Elgon to Kidepo, and by empowering the people, honor Paul and the region and the people he loved.

 If you want help Paul Sherwen's legacy of a better Kramoja through cycling and trail building, please sign up here